Welcome to the Dr. John Micallef Memorial Library

 launchSearch the Catalogue

-With the health and safety of our community being a top priority, the library remains closed.
-Beginning August 25, 2020
+With the health and safety of our community being a top priority, the library remains closed, but you can borrow books by appointment.

 To request materials to borrow: